 What would happen if we were to use, let’s say, a sans serif modern typeface that is mostly used for body text?

-When the logotype is in the Roboto font, the impression is immediately different.
+When the logotype is in the Roboto font or a similar font family, the impression is immediately different.
 It looks like a lighter, more casual brand identity, that one wouldn’t take seriously and definitely wouldn’t think is an established name in the fashion industry.

 Find the best fonts that will make your logo stand out

 Please check your inbox to download our guide.